This is where Albert the Bull resides the World's Largest Bull. It is located on the south edge of town. Click on for the story of "Albert the Bull"

 Click on for "Walk the Walk" John James Audubon Birdwalk

-814 East Division StShelter houses, playground equipment, modern bathrooms, spacious grounds.
+814 East Division StShelter houses, playground equipment, modern bathrooms, spacious grounds and a 9-hole disc golf course.

-400 Golden StShelter house, playground equipment, spacious grounds.
+400 Golden StShelter house, playground equipment, paved walking track, spacious grounds

-Audubon Golf and Country Club in AudubonNine hole courseBanquet room - Catering available520 South Division Street…712-563-2348
+Audubon Golf and Country Club in AudubonNine hole courseBanquet room - Catering available520 South Division Street…712-588-1083

 The smell of gunpowder in the air puts a smile on the hunter's face.
 From May thru October, the Audubon County Conservation Club has been the site of competitive trap and skeet shoots which are held twice a month on Monday evenings.
 Competitors and spectators alike, are enthusiastic, even in the hot months.
 The Trap and Skeet Shoot Club is located a few miles south of Hamlin on the east side of Highway 71, formerly Isaac Walton Park.
 The cost is minimal.
 For more information, contact the president, Dan Stetzel, 712-563-9934.